Docencia-fmrico/attention-l4ros2/README.md

 ## Description

-In this task, the robot will focus its attention to the specified models of the [aws hospital world](https://github.com/aws-robotics/aws-robomaker-hospital-world#readme) in perimeter of 1 meter.
+In this task, the robot will pay attention to the [specified models](#models-to-pay-attention) of the [aws hospital world](https://github.com/aws-robotics/aws-robomaker-hospital-world#readme) in a perimeter of 5 meters.
 In order to do it, a knowledge base will be used, specifically the [ros2_knowledge_graph](https://github.com/fmrico/ros2_knowledge_graph).

 ## How to run